Obando, Bulacan: Geography

-Obando is bordered by Valenzuela in the east, Navotas and Malabon in the south, Bulakan in the north, and the waters of Manila Bay in the west.
+Obando is bordered by Valenzuela to the east, Navotas and Malabon to the south, Bulakan to the north, and the waters of Manila Bay to the west.
+It is 16 km away from the Philippine capital Manila and is part of Manila's conurbation which reaches San Ildefonso in its northernmost part.

 Flat and low-lying coastal plains characterize the general topography of Obando.
-The area was formerly an estuary, but it filled up partially from the peripheral parts of each sand bar and sand spit and formed up into current figure that mainly consisted of commercial district, partly industrial district, residential area and fishpond.
-Within the municipality are two rivers and three creeks namely Meycauayan River, in the north, Pinagkabalian River, in the south and Paco Creek, Hulo Creek and Pag-asa Creek traversing the town parallel to the provincial road.
+The area was formerly an estuary, but it filled up partially from the peripheral parts of sand bars and sand spits and formed up into the current area that mainly consists of a commercial district, partly industrial district, residential area and fishpond.
+Within the municipality are two rivers and three creeks, namely the Meycauayan River in the north, the Pinagkabalian River in the south, and Paco Creek, Hulo Creek and Pag-asa Creek traversing the town parallel to the provincial road.

-Obando, just like the other towns of Bulacan, has two pronounced seasons: dry and wet season.
+Obando, just like the other towns of Bulacan, has two pronounced seasons: dry and wet.
 The wet season is from May to October and the dry season is from November to April.
-The rainfall of the wet season accounts for about 80% of the annual rainfall, which is due to west monsoons and typhoons.
+The rainfall of the wet season accounts for about 80% of the annual rainfall, which is due to monsoons and typhoons.

 Barangays

+Obando is politically subdivided into 11 barangays, as shown in the matrix below.
+Each barangay consists of 7 puroks and some have sitios.
+There are 8 urban and 3 rural barangays.

-Obando is politically subdivided into 11 barangays (8 urban, 3 rural).
-Barangays Binuangan (ancient "Binwangan" mentioned on the Laguna Copperplate Inscription which is the oldest written document of Philippines inscribed in Indianized script dates back to 900 CE) and Salambao are located along the Paliwas River, and can only be reached by means of motorized boats.
+Barangays Binuangan (ancient "Binwangan" mentioned on the Laguna Copperplate Inscription, which is the oldest written document of Philippines inscribed in Indianized script, dating back to 900 CE) and Salambao are located along the Paliwas River, and can be reached only by means of motorized boats.